yannicklescure/lesmontres/README.md

 - [Yannick Lescure](https://github.com/yannicklescure)

 ## Online version

-Website is available on heroku https://lesmontres.herokuapp.com/
+Website is available on heroku [lesmontres.herokuapp.com](https://lesmontres.herokuapp.com/)

-*Testing user*
+### Testing user

 email: johndoe@email.com
 password: 1234567890

 ## Group project instructions

-You will make use of _everything_ that you have learned thus far in the bootcamp to build an e-commerce app that will showcase all of the provided _wearables_ items.
+You will make use of everything that you have learned thus far in the bootcamp to build an e-commerce app that will showcase all of the provided wearables_ items.

 The stack is React.Js, Node.Js, and styled-components.